Automorphisms of Curves and Weierstrass semigroups for Harbater-Katz-Gabber covers: Enumerating jumps

-According to proposition \ref{jumpsrho-gen} since $\{c_1,\ldots,c_{n}\}$ are the jumps of the representation filtration the elements $\{m_{c_1+1},\ldots,m_{c_{n}+1}=m_r\}$ are generators of the Weierstrass semigroup $H(P)$.
-But it is not true that every generator of $H(P)$ comes this way as we already saw in the the examples of this section and as the following lemma indicates: \begin{lemma} Let $i_0$ be some non negative integer $i_0$ which does not correspond to a representation jump, i.e. $m_{i_0} \neq m_{c_\nu+1}$ for all $1 \leq \nu \leq n$.
-Let $m_{i_0}$ be a generator of the Weierstrass semigroup at $Q_i$ for some index $1\leq i \leq n+1$.
-Then, the corresponding element $f_{i_0} \in F$ is a $G_1(P)$-invariant element.
-The number of representation jumps are \textit{either} equal to the number of the generators of the Weierstrass semigroup \textit{or} equal to the number of the Weierstrass semigroup generators minus one { and $|G_1(P)|=m_{i_0}$}. \end{lemma} \begin{proof} If there is a generator of $H(Q_i)$ that does not correspond to the jump of the representation filtration, then this generator is a multiple of a generator of $H(Q_{i-1})$ by lemma \ref{semigroupup}.
-This means that the function $f_{i_0}$ that corresponds to the generator is an element invariant under the Galois group of the extension $F^{\ker \rho_{c_{\nu }}}/ F^{\ker \rho_{c_{\nu+1}}}$ for all $1\leq \nu \leq n$.
-Using this argument inductively we arrive to the conclusion that the function $f_{i_0}$ is $G_1(P)$ invariant and thus, by corollary \ref{div-inv}, $|G_1(P)|$ divides $m_{i_0}$ with $m_{i_0}$ is a generator at $H(Q_i)$, i.e. $m_{i_0}=|G_1(P)|$.
-For this last assertion, the reader should notice that $F^{\ker \rho_{c_i}}/F^{G_1(P)}$ is Galois (see the proof of lemma \ref{semigroupup}) and thus $|G_1(P)| \in H(Q_i)$.
-Finally, if such an $f_{i_0}$ exists it is unique since $F^{G_1(P)}$ is rational from our hypothesis.
-This completes the proof. \end{proof} We sum up all the information concerning the Weierstrass semigroups of the field tower arising from the representation filtration in the next \begin{proposition} The Weierstrass semigroups of the fields $F^{\ker \rho_{c_i}}$ at $Q_i=P\cap F^{\ker \rho_{c_i}}$ for every $1\leq i \leq n$ and $\ker \rho_{c_1}=G_1(P)$ are given by
+This is impossible since $(j-s)<p^{h_{i-1}-h_{i}}$ and $\frac{\bar{m}_i}{|\ker\rho_{c_{i+1}}|}$ is prime to $p$.
+In this way we manage to write $-v_{Q_{i+1}}(h)$ as an $\mathbb{N}$-linear combination of smaller minimal generators of the Weierstrass semigroup.
+This implies that $-v_{Q_{i+1}}(h)$ itself cannot be a minimal generator. \end{proof} According to proposition \ref{jumpsrho-gen}, since $\{c_1,\ldots,c_{n}\}$ are the jumps of the representation filtration, the elements $\{\bar{m}_1,\ldots,\bar{m}_n=m_r\}$ are generators of the Weierstrass semigroup $H(P)$.
+But it is not true that every generator of $H(P)$ occurs this way, as we have already seen in the examples of this section and as the following lemma indicates: \begin{lemma} Let $M$ be a {minimal} generator of the Weierstrass semigroup at $P$ such that $M \neq \bar{m}_{\nu}$ for all $1 \leq \nu \leq n$.
+Then any function $f_{M} \in F$ with $(f_M)_\infty=M$ is $G_1(P)$-invariant.
+The number of representation jumps is \textit{either} equal to the number of minimal generators of the Weierstrass semigroup \textit{or} it is equal to the number of minimal generators of the Weierstrass semigroup minus one {and $|G_1(P)|=M$}. \end{lemma} \begin{proof} If there is such a generator $M_i$ of $H(Q_i)$, then this generator is a multiple of a generator of $H(Q_{i-1})$ by lemma \ref{semigroupup}.
+This means that any function $f_{M_i}\in F_i$ which has pole number $M_i$ at $Q_i$, is an element invariant under the Galois group of the extension $F_{i}/F_{i-1}$.
+Using this argument inductively we arrive to the conclusion that the function $f_{M}$ is $G_1(P)$ invariant and thus, by corollary \ref{div-inv}, $|G_1(P)|$ divides $M$ and thus $M=|G_1(P)|$.
+Finally, if such an $f_{M}$ exists it is unique since $F^{G_1(P)}$ is rational by our hypothesis.
+This completes the proof. \end{proof} We sum up all the information concerning the Weierstrass semigroups of the field tower arising from the representation filtration in the next \begin{proposition} The Weierstrass semigroups of the fields $F_i$ at $Q_i=P \cap F_i$ for every $1\leq i \leq n$ and $\ker \rho_{c_1}=G_1(P)$ are given by

 where $j$ runs through the indices $1\leq j \leq i$.
 For the Weierstrass semigroup at $P$ we get